 At the reception, we spotted the IMPAC agency, and we booked a tour for the next day.

 With kayaks, we visited one of the marine lakes where we discovered other species of stingless jellyfish – the huge ones with long tentacles.
-It was such an amazing experience that we decided to take the same tour again a few days later, only to see the jellyfish once more.
+It was such an amazing experience that we decided to retake the same tour a few days later, only to see the jellyfish once more.

-We also enjoyed the snorkeling a lot and we can recommend a snorkeling spot called Paradise Coral Reef where we spotted a flock of huge Napoleon fish (the tour operators change the snorkeling spots almost every day, so if you want to go to some specific place, arrange it with the captain before the trip, they usually don’t mind).
+We also enjoyed the snorkeling a lot, and we can recommend a snorkeling spot called Paradise Coral Reef.
+We spotted a flock of huge Napoleon fish there.
+The tour operators change the snorkeling spots almost every day, so if you want to go to some specific place, arrange it with the captain before the trip.
+They usually don’t mind.

 Conveniently, the ferry from Peleliu to Koror operates on Sundays, so it is possible to fly to Peleliu with PMA on Saturday and come back to Koror by ferry the very next day.

 The flight was fantastic, thanks to our great pilot from Germany, Stephan.
-We can definitely say that out trip to Palau wouldn’t be complete without this amazing adventure with Pacific Mission Aviation.
+We can definitely say that our trip to Palau wouldn’t be complete without this amazing adventure with Pacific Mission Aviation.

 To see the details on how to book the trip and what to know before the flight, go to our article Scenic flight over the Rock Islands in Palau.

-In the afternoon we wanted to swim in the ocean (Wenty’s location at the beach seemed to be perfect for this purpose), but water near the northern shore of Peleliu appeared to be muddy and unappealing, so we decided to go for a walk along the beach instead (only possible during low tides).
+In the afternoon, we wanted to swim in the ocean (Wenty’s location at the beach seemed to be perfect for this purpose), but water near the northern shore of Peleliu appeared to be muddy and unappealing.
+We decided to go for a walk along the beach instead (only possible during low tides).